eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_on_c/README.md

 iox_user_trigger_attach_to(shutdownTrigger, waitSet, 0, NULL);
 ```

-Now we create our cyclic trigger and attach it to our waitset with a triggerId
+Now we create our cyclic trigger and attach it to our waitset with a eventId
 of `0` and the callback `cyclicRun`.
 ```c
 cyclicTrigger = iox_user_trigger_init(&cyclicTriggerStorage);